100cm/Shuriken/README.md

 ## Usage

-TODO: Write usage instructions here
+you can see demo here [Shuriken-demo](https://github.com/icepoint0/shuriken-demo)

 ## Development